Everything you need to know about Rugby World Cup Sevens 2022

 Both Kiwi teams will have to be at their best if they are to retain their crowns again, though, with double men’s Olympic champions Fiji, women’s Rio gold medallists Australia and hosts South Africa among those keen to end their respective reigns.

-With only four months to go until RWC Sevens 2022 kicks off at Cape Town Stadium, we give you the lowdown on the showpiece tournament and its history.
+With less than two months to go until RWC Sevens 2022 kicks off at Cape Town Stadium, we give you the lowdown on the showpiece tournament and its history.

 📆 Save the Date!— World Rugby Sevens (@WorldRugby7s) May 18, 2021

 Rugby World Cup Sevens is heading to Cape Town, South Africa from 9 ➡️ 11 September, 2022! 🇿🇦#RWC7s

 Where is RWC Sevens 2022 being played?

 The iconic Cape Town Stadium will be the host venue for RWC Sevens 2022.
 Constructed for the 2010 FIFA World Cup, it is the home of the HSBC Cape Town Sevens and has attracted record-breaking crowds to the event.

 Cape Town Stadium also hosted all three tests – and two tour matches – during the British and Irish Lions tour of South Africa in 2021.
 The Springboks won the series 2-1.